pixa-pics/UTFzap/README.md

 ```

-UTFzap is a small utf16 compression library.
+UTFzap is a small utf16 compression library it produce text as lightweight as utf-8 but works much faster.

 ## How does it work?